 This is the step where you begin the healing.
 Hold down your “Alt” key and take samples from an area around the original watermark.
 Next start painting with small clicks until all the traces of the watermark are gone.

-Disclaimer: Bits&Coffee does not encourage users to steal the original work of photographers by removing text or logo watermarks from images.
-This blog post is simply taking advantage of Photoshop’s post-processing tools built to remove various objects and information from photos.
+Disclaimer: Bits&Coffee does not encourage users to steal the original work of photographers by removing text or logo watermarks from copyrighted images.
+This blog post is simply taking advantage of Photoshop’s post-processing tools built to remove various objects and elements from photos.